Querz/mcaselector/README.md

 ### Selections
 Upon finishing selecting chunks and regions, they can be deleted or exported using the ```Selection```-menu.
 Exported chunks and regions are not deleted from the original world.
-For the sake of performance, the tool does not actually delete chunks from mca-files, it only removes the chunk indices and lets Minecraft handle the generation of new chunks and defragmentation of the mca-files.

 ![alt text](https://raw.githubusercontent.com/Querz/mcaselector/assets/assets/mca_selector_selections.png "MCA Selector window showing chunk and region selection export")